Schools and community engagement

 Our aim is to increase public understanding and support for arts and languages and communicate their significance for the wider community.

-We are always happy to send our students and staff to talk to pupils about the value of the study of arts, languages and culture.
+We are always happy to send our students and staff to talk to pupils about the value of studying subjects within arts, languages and cultures.

 Subject-specific outreach activities

 We run a variety of outreach events for secondary school pupils, sixth form and college students in our subject areas, ranging from History and related disciplines, English and Languages to Drama and Music.
 Explore our activities.

 In collaboration with the University's central Schools and Colleges Liaison Team, we run a series of 'Discover Days' to get school pupils interested in our subjects.
 We also participate in their Academic guest lecture series, which enables schools to invite academics to deliver talks about a variety of topics.

 Schools Outreach Officer, School of Arts, Languages and Cultures

 Room A19, Samuel Alexander Building

 The University of Manchester